German watchdog to help insurers soothe interest rate headache

 “We estimate that by end-2015, 60 percent of all guaranteed products in the German market will require ZZR provisions,” Fitch said.

-Insurance companies could fund the ZZR by selling part of their bond portfolios to realize gains, but doing so could hurt their future investment returns, Fitch said.
+Insurance companies could fund the ZZR by selling part of their bond portfolios to realise gains, but doing so could hurt their future investment returns, Fitch said.

 The agency has a negative outlook on the German life insurance sector, though ratings outlooks on individual companies are stable.